Never has a hairstyle been so misunderstood

 required by religion to be natural, and natural for you or I, which

 If you are rastafarian or in some sects of middle eastern religions

 you are required to not interfere with the growth of your dreads.
 You

-have probably not seen many truly natural dreads as most of these religions
+have probably not seen many natural dreads of this type as most of these religions

 also require that no one, not even your spouse in some cases, see your

 dreads.
-These truly natural dreads can be washed but they can not be
+These natural dreads can be washed, but they can not be

 The second type of natural are those dreads that came